Stardust On Autumn Leaves

 And overnight, scarlet, orange, cerise, and gold

-magically transform green canopies.
+magically replace green canopies.

 A shower of colored leaves

-starts raining down upon the ground;
+starts raining down upon the ground:

 as brisk breezes strip bare the trees.